mibur1/psy111/book/statistics/9_Spline_Reg/1_Stepwise_Functions.md

                                 return_type='dataframe')
 ```

 When you specify `"bs(age, ...)"`, you tell `dmatrix` to transform age using B-spline basis functions.
 These basis functions segment the variable age into piecewise polynomials defined by the specified knots and degree.
-When you set degree zo zero, it creates piecewise constant functions, meaning the resulting function is a step function consisting of only horizontal segments.
+When you set degree to zero, it creates piecewise constant functions, meaning the resulting function is a step function consisting of only horizontal segments.

 ### Fitting the model